Niharika006/Portfolio/Readme.txt

 # 🌐 Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my background, assignments, and web development skills using HTML, CSS, and JavaScript.
+This project showcases my background, assignments, and web development skills using **HTML**, **CSS**, and **JavaScript**.
 It’s fully responsive and designed with a clean, modern layout.

+---

 ## 📁 Files Included